AdobeDocs/analytics-learn.en/help/integrations/ad-cloud/create-a-pre-launch-campaign-analysis-with-adobe-analytics.md

 ---
-title: Create a Pre-launch Campaign Analysis with Adobe Analytics
+title: Create a pre-launch campaign analysis with Adobe Analytics
-description: How to use Adobe Analytics to set the foundation for launching an Advertising Cloud paid media campaign.
+description: Learn how to use Adobe Analytics to set the foundation for launching an Advertising Cloud paid media campaign.
-feature: Advertising Cloud Integration
+feature: Advertising Integration
-topics:
-activity: setup
-doc-type: feature video
-team: Technical Marketing
-thumbnail: 35114.jpg
-kt: 5471

 topic: Integrations
 role: Admin
 level: Intermediate
+thumbnail: 35114.jpg
+kt: 5471
 exl-id: dc363748-713e-4a68-a686-99a65076f1dc
 ---
-# Create a Pre-launch Campaign Analysis with Adobe Analytics
+# Create a pre-launch campaign analysis with Adobe Analytics

-How to use Adobe Analytics to set the foundation for launching an Advertising Cloud paid media campaign.
+Learn how to use Adobe Analytics to set the foundation for launching an Advertising Cloud paid media campaign.

 >[!VIDEO](https://video.tv.adobe.com/v/35114/?quality=12&learn=on)